-In the case of a newly-established Community Council, the Chair would be taken initially by an officer of the local authority.
-They will call for office bearer nominations.
-For the first meeting following an ordinary Community Council meeting, the previous Chair or another former office bearer would normally call for nominations from among those Community Councillors present.
+In the case of a newly-established Community Council, the Chair would be taken initially by a representative of the Council's Committee Services section.
+He/she will call for office bearer nominations.
+For the first meeting following an ordinary Community Council meeting, the previous Chair or another former office bearer would normally call for nominations from those Community Councillors present.